Is It A Big Deal If My Food Handler Certificate Lapses?

 And, if the worst happens, it also makes it much easier to show the public and the authorities that standard food service practices were followed.

-As bad as it would be for someone you serve to end up seriously sick from food contamination, if would be far worse if your training isn’t up-to-date.
+As bad as it would be for someone you serve to end up seriously sick from food contamination it would be far worse if your training isn’t up-to-date.
 You and those involved will want to know you did your best, and part of doing your best is keeping your certification current.
-Not only is it the law, but it also goes a long way in giving you piece of mind.
-And in case of any follow-on lawsuits, you can bet a judge or jury might view things differently if it turned out one or more employees weren’t current on certification.
+Not only is it the law, but it also goes a long way in giving you peace of mind.
+And in case of any follow-on lawsuits, you can bet a judge or jury might view things differently if it turned out one or more employees weren’t current with their certification.